-I am SO glad I found this community of support!!!
+I am SO glad I found this community of support for abortion recovery!
 I started a blog yesterday to share my story of 3 abortions nearly 10 years ago which almost ended my life through depression and suicidal thoughts.
 I am sharing some of my post below.
 I am amazed every day and how far one can come in light of forgiveness and grace.

 I truly start this blog with tears in my eyes and it simply does not get any more real then that.
 Of all those I know and in particular those closest to me, I can count on one hand the people who know the true extent of my past …